umbraco/UmbracoDocs/Umbraco-Cloud/Databases/Cloud-Database/index.md

 If you need to open for specific IP addresses, click the "Add New IP Address" button.

-When adding a new IP, it is now required to give it a name.
-This gives an overview of who the different IPs that have been added belongs to.
+When adding a new IP, it is required to give it a name.
+This gives an overview of who the different IPs that have been added belong to.

 ![Name of IPs](images/IPName.png)